- Catalog Home >

 Prereq: EVENT 1710

-A comprehensive understanding of the strategies, procedures and nuances of planning and executing multinational and multicultural meetings, expositions, conventions or events held outside of the United States.
-The international aspects that will be covered include planning, budgeting, logistics, venue selection, risk management, and cross-cultural understanding.
+A comprehensive understanding of the strategies, procedures and nuances of planning and executing multinational and multicultural Sports and Entertainment Events that are held outside the U.S. or have large draw from an international audience.
 Meets International Perspectives Requirement.
-(Typically Offered: Fall)

 Credits: 1-3.
 Contact Hours: Lecture 3.